ibm-cloud-docs/cephaas/host_unmap.md

 {: #unmap-volume-from-host-ui}
 {: ui}

-To remove all mapping of a volume that are mapped to a host, complete the following steps.
+To remove all mapping of a volume that is mapped to a host, complete the following steps.

 1. On the IBM Cloud console, go to **{{site.data.keyword.cephaas_full_notm}} > Block Storage > Hosts**.